poyro/poyro/packages/docs/src/app/essays/unit-testing-a-legal-ai-app/page.md

 const bestPractices = bestPracticesString.split("\n");
 ```

-With the best practices as an array we can check each one against the returned replacement recommendation to check that we can attribute it to at least one.
+We can check each element of the best practices array against our replacement clause recommendation.
+Then, we just need to check we were able to attribute the recommendation to **at least one** best practice.

 To do this, we can use Poyro's [outputFulfillsCriterion](/output-fulfills-criterion) function.
-This is the functional version of the matcher, which allows us to use the same logic without chaining with an `expect`:
+This is the functional version of the matcher, which allows us to compute multiple boolean criteria before calling `expect`:

 ```js
 import { outputFulfillsCriterion } from "@poyro/vitest/fn";